Squaresz/Picture-in-Picture-Bookmarklet/README.md

-🌐Picture in a picture bookmarklet that enables you to put any video into PiP even if it doesnt have it.
+🌐Picture in a Picture bookmarklet that enables you to put any video into PiP even if it doesnt have it.

 (This includes hulu, hbo, disney, ect)